 Doing so makes you look like an expert in your field.
-It encourages readers to share the article on social media after reading it.
-They might share it with a colleague if it’s relevant.
+It gets social shares and encourages readers share it with a colleague if it’s relevant.

 Your call to action is the next step – once you’ve made your summary and shown the reader you know what you’re talking about, it’s your opportunity to ask for something in return.